 Math Fellows are eligible to receive an incentive, determined by student performance of students they are linked to, at the campus they are assigned to.
-The Student Performance Component of the award will be paid out after the start of the following school year, once final corrected STAAR and lowa/Logramos data have been received and award amounts compiled.
-In the absence of two years of matching state or national assessment data, awards will be calculated using diagnostic test scores from the beginning of the year (Fall 2014) and the end of the year (Spring 2015).
+The Student Performance Component of the award will be paid out after the start of the following school year, once final corrected STAAR and award amounts compiled.
+In the absence of two years of matching state data, awards will be calculated using diagnostic test scores from the beginning of the year (Fall 2015) and the end of the year (Spring 2016).